WROX-FM: History

-In June 24, 2019, WROX-FM shifted its format from alternative rock to adult album alternative, still branded as "96X".
+On June 24, 2019, WROX-FM shifted its format from alternative rock to adult album alternative, still branded as "96X".

 On June 29, 2020, 96X quietly changed its format back to alternative rock in the midst of iHeartRadio's abrupt format flip of WNOH, launching an African American-oriented national news radio network.

+WROX-FM has recently tweaked their alternative rock format to expand to partially play some active rock artists that crossover in the playlist rotation periodically.
+The station added old on air segments and new ones too.
+They relaunched their segment "into the pit" as an outlet for metal within the alternative rock format.
+Similar to how WNOR, known locally as "FM99" their active rock rival, they used to air "Metal Shop" during the 2000's.